-We are offering 1,000,000 shares of our common stock and the selling stockholder named in this prospectus is offering 2,500,000 shares of our common stock.
-We will not receive any of the proceeds from the sale of our common stock by the selling stockholder.
-On June 8, 2020, the last reported sale price of our common stock on The Nasdaq Stock Market LLC ("Nasdaq") was \$35.69 per share.
-MegaChips Corporation, or MegaChips, currently owns approximately 66.4% of our outstanding common stock.
-Upon completion of this offering, MegaChips will own approximately 46.7% of our outstanding common stock (approximately 45.2% if the underwriters exercise their option to purchase additional shares in full).
-Upon completion of this offering, we will cease to be a "controlled company" within the meaning of the Nasdaq listing rules.

-Our common stock is listed on The Nasdaq Global Market under the symbol "SITM."

-We are an "emerging growth company," as defined under the federal securities laws and are subject to reduced public company reporting requirements.
-Investing in our common stock involves risks.
-See "Risk Factors" beginning on page 14.
+We are offering shares of our common stock and the s stock.
+We will not receive any of the proceeds from the sale of price of our common stock on The Nasdaq Stock Market LLC approximately 66.4% of our outstanding common stock.
+Upon outstanding common stock (approximately % if the under this offering, we will cease to be a "controlled company" with f our common stock by the set ("Nasdaq") was \$ per so a completion of this offering, rwriters exercise their option elling stockholders.
+C hare.
+MegaChips Co MegaChips will own to purchase addition on June , 2020, the rporation, or MegaChip a approximately % of our Our common stock is listed on The Nasdaq Global Market t under the symbol "SITM." , We are an "emerging growth company," as defined under requirements.
+Investing in our common stock involves risk duced public compan y reporting PRICE \$ PER SHARE Price to Public Underwriting Discounts and Commissions(1) Proceeds to SiTime Proceeds to Selling Stockholders Per share \$ \$ \$ Total \$ \$ \$ (1) See "Underwriting" for a description of the compensation on payable to the underwriter s.
+We have granted the underwriters the right to purchase up to additional shares of o common stock.
+Neither the Securities and Exchange Commission nor any sif this prospectus is truthful or complete.
+Any representation proved of these securit ies or determined The underwriters expect to deliver the shares of common stock k to purchasers on or about , 2020.
+Barclays - !
+Stifel .
+2020

-PRICE \$ PER SHARE

-Price to Public Underwriting Discounts and Commissions(1) Proceeds to SiTime Proceeds to Selling Stockholder

-Per share \$ \$ \$

-Total \$ \$ \$

-(1) See "Underwriting" for a description of the compensation payable to the underwriters.

-We have granted the underwriters the right to purchase up to 525,000 additional shares of common stock,

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
-Any representation to the contrary is a criminal offense.

-The underwriters expect to deliver the shares of common stock to purchasers on or about

-Barclays Needham & Company

-Raymond James

-Stifel Roth Capital Partners
+Confidential Treatment Requested by SiTime Corporation Pursuant to 17 C.F.R.
+Section 200.83 (Rule 83)